CFA Institute Prep Provider

 Free CFA Level I Financial Statement Analysis Practice Questions

-Master financial statement analysis for CFA Level I. Questions cover income statements, balance sheets, cash flow statements, financial ratios, and the impact of accounting choices on reported results.
+Financial statement analysis is one of the most heavily weighted topics on the CFA Level I exam at 11-14% (CFA Institute).
+Questions cover income statements, balance sheets, cash flow statements, financial ratios, and the impact of accounting choices on reported results.

 Sample Questions